magandrez/manuel.is/content/posts/sauna-tour-hermanni.md

 {{< figure src="/image/teurastamo.jpg#center"
 link="https://hkm.finna.fi/Record/hkm.CE276907-D964-4264-864E-10AF09B4C1AE?sid=3111595704"
 title="Suomen Karjakeskuskunnan teurastamo, Lautatarhankatu 4, 1933.
 Film paper.
 Helsinki City Museum.
-CC BY 4.0." >}}
+CC BY 4.0." alt="Image of Teurastamo area">}}

 In the late nineties, _gentrification_ came knocking at the door, but the prices for housing space were already quite high by the time the refurbishment was